 She has worked as a curator, public programmes coordinator, marketing manager, arts advisor, sponsorship manager, as well as developing and launching a crowdfunding website for arts projects; ‘Boosted by the Arts Foundation’, and most recently The Auckland Art Gallery Foundation membership programme.

 Across many genres, including the visual arts, theatre, dance, music, festivals and events, Renée has assisted with sourcing funding and sponsorship, PR and marketing, idea development and mentoring.

 “The Māngere-Ōtāhuhu area is rich with talent and many great existing projects.
-I see the broker role as one of motivator, coordinator and go-between within the community, and I’m looking forward to meeting artists and community members to build an exciting range of projects in 2018”.
+I see the broker role as one of motivator, coordinator and go-between within the community, and I’m always looking forward to meeting artists and community members and helping to build an exciting range of local projects”.